Luklim/Learning_Git/README.txt

 12.'git restore --staged README.txt'-> removes the area that was previously added to staged area back to the working area.
 This only works if changes are in staging  area.

+13.Difference between rm and restore :If we want to move the whole file back to the untracked state, the we do git rm, otherwise id we just want the changes to be moved in working area or staging area then we do git restore.To use git rm, there must be nothing in the staged area after a commit.